Solvosoft/async_notifications/README.rst

 Newsletter email extra configuration
 ------------------------------------------

-As recomendation install django-markitup and markdown to generate preview templates using django template system.
+As recomendation install django-markitup and markdown to generate preview templates using django template system and configure `ASYNC_NEWSLETTER_WIDGET` to overwrite default text area editor in template newsletter.

 If you want to incorporate custom email sender you can configure with `ASYNC_NEWSLETTER_SEVER_CONFIGS`